Guide to NALIT

 There are two classes of membership in the Association.
 The classes are as follows:

-NALIT meets annually in conjunction with the annual meeting of NCSL, and holds a professional development seminar each fall.
+NALIT meets annually in conjunction with the NCSL Legislative Summit and holds a professional development seminar (PDS) each fall.

-NALIT members can communicate electronically with others interested in legislative information technology issues by subscribing to the NALIT listserv.
-The NALIT Newsletter and other materials are regularly posted to the listserv.
-To subscribe, send an e-mail message to email@example.com and type subscribe nalit-l in the body of the message.
+NALIT members can communicate electronically with others interested in legislative information technology issues by subscribing to the NALIT listserv or visiting the website.
+The NALIT Newsletter and other materials and announcements are regularly posted to the listserv and the website.